 In its football stadium shaped halls, the seat height can be modified and there are special seats for the physically handicapped.
 Moreover, one of its halls offers a VIP concept.
 Lastly, there is also an open-air terrace at Capitol Spectrum Cinexplex where guests can relax and chill.

 Capitol Spectrum Cineplex is located in Uskudar, one of the most popular districts on the Asian side of Istanbul.
 From the European Side, you can easily reach Uskudar by public ferry and go to the cinema in Altunizade by bus.

 10. Avsar Sinemalari

-You can enjoy watching movies at Avsar Sinemalari, which is owned by Avsar Movie Company, in IstMarina Shopping Mall by Kartal coast.
-Avsar Film plays an important role in the history of Turkish cinema and also stands out with its movie hall.
+Avsar Sinemalari is located in Kartal district on the Asian side of Istanbul.
+Located in the IstMarina Shopping Mall on the coastal road, the cinema belongs to a famous local film company called Avsar Film.
+The Avsar Film plays an important role in the history of Turkish cinema and also stands out with its movie hall.